0x000NULL/StrideSync/Privacy.md

 - Remind you about runs or shoe replacement when you enable notifications;
 - Apply the preferences you configure in the app.

-StrideSync does **not** use analytics, advertising, or crash-reporting services that transmit personal data off-device.
+Stride Keeper does **not** use analytics, advertising, or crash-reporting services that transmit personal data off-device.

 ## 3. Sharing and Transfer of Data

-StrideSync does not automatically share, sell, or upload your data.
+Stride Keeper does not automatically share, sell, or upload your data.
 Information leaves your device only when **you**:

 1. Manually export a backup file; or
 2. Share a workout, map, or screenshot using your device's share sheet.

-In these cases the transfer is under your control, and StrideSync is not involved in processing the data.
+In these cases the transfer is under your control, and Stride Keeper is not involved in processing the data.

 ## 4. Data Retention and Deletion